Tired, sluggish, overweight, or irritable? You may have an iodine deficiency.

-- responsible for growth of the nervous and skeletal systems along with human growth hormone and insulin; very important for children
+responsible for growth of the nervous and skeletal systems along with human growth hormone and insulin; very important for children Dosage Guidelines

-I like to use Lugols’ Solution for my iodine supplementation, either internal or painted on the skin.
+Lugols’ Solution for my iodine supplementation.
 Iodoral is an alternative that is commonly used and is better for stomach sensitivity when taking large amounts.

 Using this schedule, take once every 4 days for the first week, every 3 days for the second week, every other day during the third week, and then every day by the fourth week.